livbjorkli/A2_working-with-data-and-code/README.md

 # Setup
 - This project includes the art templates for the paint by numbers art.
 - Opening the attached documents will lead to the designs.
+  * Print of each design, and begin painting matching the numbers with the associated colours.

 # Status
 - Project status: Complete